mianmianguo2020/chowFen_App/README.md

-# chowFen_App
+# ChowFen_App
-chowFen_App

-## chowFen_App
-chowFen_App  is a web-based application built using Spring Boot, Maven, and MVC architecture.
+ChowFen_App is a web-based application built using Spring Boot, Maven, and MVC architecture.
 It provides an admin dashboard and a user interface for placing delivery orders.

 ## Features
 Admin dashboard